 Along the way are several small waterfalls and six other overlooks, all with spectacular views.
-We stopped eight miles up the road at the North Carolina Overlook to have lunch on a stone bench erected by the SC Bear Hunters' Association.
+About 8 miles up the road is the North Carolina Overlook, where you'll find a stone bench erected by the SC Bear Hunters' Association.
 It's a great spot to take a break or have lunch and enjoy the view.

-Another couple miles and we had reached Jumping Off Rock.
+After another couple miles you'll reach Jumping Off Rock.
 What makes the view from this precipice so extraordinary is the lack of development anywhere in sight.
-It’s just mountains, trees and the gorgeous crystal clear waters of Lake Jocassee.
+It's just mountains, trees and the gorgeous crystal clear waters of Lake Jocassee.

 Horse Pasture Road is open year-round to cars.
 You can hike, bike or horseback ride up to the overlook, but then you'd miss all the dizzying turns and bouncy fun of this wild ride.